Whomp!

 Whomp! is a webcomic authored and drawn by Ronnie Filyaw.
 The comic centers around the life and antics of the overweight, junk-food-obsessed and socially inept nerd Ronnie, who is a fictionalized version of the author, and his roommate, Agrias (Li Ming Chui).

-The webcomic is released every Monday, Wednesday and Friday: its art-style, characters and storylines have evolved significantly since the strip's debut in 2010, starting from black and white strips to the full color comic it is today.
+The webcomic was released every Monday, Wednesday and Friday: its art-style, characters and storylines have evolved significantly since the strip's debut in 2010, starting from black and white strips to the full color comic it is today.

+The comic went on hiatus from June 2021 to February 2025, with updates resuming on February 8, 2025.

 Reception

 Comic Book Resources has praised Whomp! as being "consistently funny", and described Ronnie as a "modern day Ziggy".

 The Escapist considers it to be at the "sweet spot" between absurdity for the sake of humor, and autobiography, while Alex Langley lauds Filyaw's choice to not idealize or glorify himself.

 Characters

 Ronnie

-An avatar of the author, he has been described by Filyaw as "too similar, but not dissimilar enough" to himself, Ronnie is an overweight social-recluse cartoonist, who suffers from frequent anxiety attacks, and very low self-esteem.
+An avatar of the author, he has been described by Filyaw as "too similar, but not dissimilar enough" to himself, Ronnie is an overweight, social-recluse cartoonist who suffers from frequent anxiety attacks and very low self-esteem.
 He is obsessed with anime and McNuggets, and is shown to have poor grooming habits.
 Many of the strips' jokes use Ronnie's social anxiety and obesity as a source of humor.
-Ronnie is completely rotund, and sports a scrubby beard, of which he appears to be enormously proud, allowing others to touch and feel it.
+Ronnie is completely rotund and sports a scrubby beard, of which he appears to be enormously proud, allowing others to touch and feel it.

-Ronnie's work as a cartoonist suffers from motivation problems, to the point that his motivation has anthropomorphized into 'Motivation Dude'.
+Ronnie's work as a cartoonist suffers from motivation problems, to the point that his motivation has anthropomorphized into "Motivation Dude".
 Ronnie's cartoon work is never explored in any detail, other than to show a few strips of his work, of the characters Sun and the Moon living together as roommates with their pet dog, Earth.